Fade Out Lines

-"Fade Out Lines" is a song by French producer The Avener.
+"Fade Out Lines" is a song by French music producer The Avener.
 It is a deep house rework of "The Fade Out Line", an original song by Australian band Phoebe Killdeer & the Short Straws from their 2011 album Innerquake.
-It was written by Phoebe Killdeer, composed by Cédric Le Roux and Archive singer Craig Walker, and produced by The Avener.
-First released in October 2013 through French independent label 96 Musique, it became a chart hit in 2014, entering the French singles chart in April 2014 and ultimately reaching number three in November, and debuting at number one on the German singles chart in October.
+It was written by Phoebe Killdeer, composed by Cédric Le Roux and Archive singer Craig Walker, and produced by the Avener.
+First released in October 2013 through French independent label 96 Musique, it became a chart hit in 2014, entering the French Singles Chart in April 2014 and ultimately reaching number three in November, and debuting at number one on the German Singles Chart in October.
 It went on to serve as the lead single from his self-titled American EP (2015), and his debut album The Wanderings of the Avener (2015).

 Music video

 The official music video made for the original song directed by Mark Nava was released onto Youtube on 1 April 2013. music video to accompany the release of "Fade Out Lines" featuring Fleur Geffrier was first released onto YouTube on 20 October 2014.